-- 1 1/2 tsp sea salt
+- 1 ½ teaspoon sea salt

-- 1/2 tsp ground cinnamon
+- ½ teaspoon ground cinnamon

-- 1/2 tsp dried rosemary
+- ½ teaspoon dried rosemary

-- 1 Tbsp fresh sage, chopped
+- 1 tablespoon fresh sage, chopped

-- 1/2 cup chopped Spanish onion
+- ½ cup chopped Spanish onion

 - 1 cup diced gala apples (about 1 apple)

-- 1/4 cup raisins
+- ¼ cup raisins

 - Place the mixture into the hollowed out squash shells and return to the oven for 20 to 30 minutes or until the apples are tender.